Kapernikov/skaffold-helm-tutorial/README.md

 ## Software requirements

+This tutorial assumes the use of linux.
+You can also use a virtual machine on windows or WSL2 (avoid WSL1, it won't work).
+For WSL2, you need to take into account some caveats.
+See specific instructions [here](README-WSL2.md).

 This tutorial requires docker!
 So you need to install docker on your linux machine.
 On ubuntu, it's as simple as

 ```shell